decorators-squad/eo-yaml/README.md

 From the [specification](http://yaml.org/spec/1.2/spec.html): **YAML™** is a human-friendly, cross language, Unicode based data serialization language.

-To get the latest release, simply add the following to your ``pom.xml`` (it's always the latest version):
+To get the latest release from Maven Central, simply add the following to your ``pom.xml`` (it's always the latest version):

 ```xml
 <dependency>